 This has translated rather well into today’s systematic nomenclature.
 The last two in the list were never needed due to the non-existence of carbon-carbon quadruple and quintuple bonds, which is convenient as -one was used for ketones.
 We’ve kept -ane and -ene as they are, and at some point -ine morphed into -yne, either by an accident of transliteration or to distinguish it from all the other chemicals that end in -ine, which would definitely have been a good plan.
 But despite ethine being suggested as a replacement name for acetylene so soon afterward it’s original naming, this potentially confusing moniker still manages to persist into the 21st century.

-The logic running from the naming of methylene to the naming of acetylene described here isn’t perfect; I spent far too much time agonising over the many fewer equivalents of hydrogen the -ene suffix was supposed to represent.
+The logic running from the naming of methylene to the naming of acetylene described here isn’t perfect; I spent far too much time agonising over how many fewer equivalents of hydrogen the -ene suffix was supposed to represent.
 But I eventually came to the conclusion that trying to find watertight logic in these old names is probably just another mistake of a mind so used to systematic nomenclature.
 In the 19th century there were a lot of opinions flying around, with the same compound being given different names by different people.
 In the case of radical theory, it also worked the other way round, with similar names having different compositions in the eyes of multiple chemists.
 One chemist would borrow terms or ideas from another when it was convenient, and not always abide by the naming rules of their source material.
 As such, trying to trace any sensible thread through the history of hydrocarbon nomenclature is, to put it mildly, messy.

 - Berthelot.
 Sur une nouvelle série de composés organiques, le quadricarbure d’hydrogène et ses dérivés.
 C R Hebd Seances Acad Sci.
 1860:805-808. https://gallica.bnf.fr/ark:/12148/bpt6k3007r/f817.image.